ChuzaWick420/ChuzaWick420/README.md

 # About me
-Hi, I am ChuzaWick420, a passionate Computer Science student with some Maths addictions :p
+Hi, I am ChuzaWick420, a passionate Computer Science student with some Math addictions :p

 ## Socials
 <div style="